mattbator/kasten-ocpv-lab/backup-restore.md

 >
 > As some storage provisioners may not fully support Block volume mode, StorageClasses should first be evaluated for compatibility [using the primer script](https://docs.kasten.io/latest/operating/k10tools.html#k10-primer-block-mount-check).
 This is skipped in the lab exercise as the `openshift-storage.rbd.csi.ceph.com` provisioner is known to be compatible.

-1. In the ***Web Terminal***, run the following to allow the Kasten datamover to export raw Block volumes using the `ocs-storagecluster-ceph-rbd` StorageClass:
+1. In the ***Web Terminal***, run the following to allow the Kasten datamover to export raw Block volumes using the `ocs-storagecluster-ceph-rbd-virtualization` StorageClass:

     ```bash
-    oc annotate storageclass ocs-storagecluster-ceph-rbd \
+    oc annotate storageclass ocs-storagecluster-ceph-rbd-virtualization \
       k10.kasten.io/sc-supports-block-mode-exports=true
     ```